useblocks/sphinx-needs/docs/tutorial.rst

 - a title, and
 - a description.

+A need item is a generic object which can become anything you you require for your project: a requirement, a test case, a user story, a bug, an employee, a product...

 sphinx-needs comes with some default types: ``req``, ``spec``, ``impl``, and ``test``, which can be used as directives:

 .. need-example:: A basic need item